 If your kids are in middle school and high school (or when to talk to kids about credit cards and loans)

-If you haven't started having talks about credit cards, car loans, a mortgage - this is the time, most experts say, that you'll want to start having those conversations about how people buy a house and a car, if you haven't already.
+If you haven't yet started having talks about credit cards, car loans, a mortgage... this is the time, most experts say, that you'll want to start having those conversations about how people buy a house and a car, if you haven't already.
 In fact, when it comes to money, there's almost nothing you can't talk about at this age, especially as your kids hit high school.

 Parent tip: A practical way to teach your kids about money.
-Airto Zamorano, the managing director at Becker Ear, Nose and Throat Center, in Voorhees, N.J., says that he and his wife created a Google Sheets document for his son to manage his chores.
+Airto Zamorano, co-founder and CEO of Numana Medical and Numana SEO, says that he and his wife created a Google Sheets document for his son to manage his chores.

 "On this document, he has a weekly schedule that needs to be checked off by me or my wife," Zamorano says.